Many IoT applications use a sinewave for estimating the amplitude of an entity of interest – some examples include:

 So, which one do I choose?

 The compromise for biomedical product developers when choosing an M4, M7 or M33 based microcontroller over an M3 device usually comes down to a trade-off between algorithmic performance, security requirements and battery life.
 If good battery life and simple algorithms are key, then M3 devices are a good choice.
-However, if more computationally intensive analysis algorithms are required, then the M4 or M7 should be used.
-The M7 out performs its M4 little brother by offering approximately twice the computational performance and some devices even offer hardware double precision floating point support which make them attractive for high accuracy algorithms needed for medical analysis.
+However, if more computationally intensive analysis algorithms are required (such as ML models), then the M4 or M7 should be used.

 Some IC vendors now offer hybrid micro-controllers that implement multi-processors on chip, such as ST’s ST32Wx family that combine the M0+ and M4 in order to get the advantages of each processor and maximise battery life.